dotansimha/graphql-code-generator/website/docs/plugins/typescript-apollo-angular.md

 }
 ```

-Using `graphql-codegen` you can generate a file with typesand services that you can use when coding an Angular component:
+Using `graphql-codegen` you can generate a file with Angular services that you can use when coding an Angular component:

 ```yaml
 # ...